 1. Dress Shopping

 Help shop for dresses.
-Normally the Maid of Honour goes to fittings when the Bride is shopping for her own dress.
-This will include helping her in and out of the dress and giving your opinion.
+Normally the Maid of Honour goes to fittings when the Bride is shopping for her own wedding dress.
+This will include helping her in and out of the dress and giving your honest opinion.
 The Maid of Honour usually has a say in the bridal party’s attire – like picking the style and hues of the bridesmaid dresses.
 Everyone needs a shopping buddy to help when it comes to choosing the dream dress!
-Have some fun and pretend you’re on your very own episode of ‘Say Yes to the Dress’
+Have some fun and pretend you’re on your very own episode of ‘Say Yes to the Dress.’

 2. Help with Pre-wedding Tasks